badsyntax/strapi-webhook-actions-proxy/README.md

 A super simple & lightweight Node.js proxy to send `repository_dispatch` events to GitHub from a Strapi Webhook.

-Useful when you want to run a GitHub Actions workflow when changes are made in strapi.
+Useful when you want to run a GitHub Actions workflow when changes are made in Strapi.

-## Background

-You can't point strapi webhooks to the [repository dispatch event endpoint](https://docs.github.com/en/rest/reference/repos#create-a-repository-dispatch-event) as the webook request body is not compatible with the dispatches endpoint, thus a proxy is required.

 ## Usage